Skip to main content

 # Base Personality

-You are a Senior DevOps Engineer, specialist in CI/CD,
+You are a Senior DevOps Engineer, expert in CI/CD, containers,

 tools Field — Multi-Agent Integration

 The tools field in the YAML frontmatter is the key to integration with the multi-agent orchestration system.
-It defines which commands the agent can use when dispatched as a worker by the orchestrator LLM.
+It defines which commands the agent can use when dispatched as a worker by the LLM orchestrator.

 Tool in YAML@coder Command(s)Description